Dominic Giroux

-Dominic Giroux was Laurentian University's tenth President and Vice-Chancellor from April 1, 2009 to June 2017.
-In 2011, he received one of Canada's "Top 40 Under 40" Awards and was named the 2010 Education Personality of the Year by Radio-Canada/Le Droit.
+Dominic Giroux is the president and chief executive officer of the Montfort Hospital in Ottawa, Canada.
+He served as Laurentian University's tenth President and Vice-Chancellor from 2009 to 2017.
+Afterwards, he worked at Health Sciences North (2017-2023).

+Career

+Laurentian Presidency

 Under his leadership, Laurentian secured funding for the construction of the Vale Living With Lakes Centre, approval and funding for the launch of the Northern Ontario School of Architecture, the first school of architecture in Canada in over 40 years, a $10 million naming gift from Stan Bharti for the school of engineering, as well as a $14 million matching pledge from the City of Barrie for Laurentian's proposed downtown Barrie campus.
 The campus never materialized - the provincial government declined to fund it.
 The university appointed in 2010 its first-ever Chancellor, Aline Chrétien, established in 2011 a new School of Mines, opened in 2012 a new 236-bed student residence on its Sudbury campus, and launched a new 2012-2017 Strategic Plan.
 During his tenure as President, Giroux was criticized for his role in the defection of NDP MP Glenn Thibeault to the provincial Liberal party, encouraging him to hold out for a cabinet position.
 After his departure, it was revealed that Giroux had negotiated a deal granting him permanent unpaid leave from Laurentian and a full-time job as a Full Professor if he were to return to the school.